 Award: HONORABLE MENTION

-WHY WE LIKE IT: An impressive range of sizes from 10 to 55 liters and an included IPX8 certified waterproof phone case makes this the largest dry bag option in our guide that’s perfect for longer trips.
+WHY WE LIKE IT: An impressive range of sizes from 10 to 55 liters and an included IPX8 certified waterproof phone case make this the largest dry bag option in our guide that’s perfect for longer trips.

 If you’re taking a longer trip, you’ll need to bring more items with you.
-We’ve added the Earth Pak Waterproof Dry Bag onto our list because it’s the largest dry bag capacity in our guide.
+We’ve added the Earth Pak Waterproof Dry Bag to our list because it’s the largest dry bag capacity in our guide.
 We like that you have five capacities from 10, 20, 30, 40, and 55 Liters, eight colors, and the option of either a single strap or a traditional dual-strap backpack style.
-However, the backpack straps are only for the 30, 40 and 55-liter sizes.
+However, the backpack straps are only for the 30, 40, and 55-liter sizes.
 The single strap is available on the 10 and 20-liter capacity dry bags.
 If you prefer for the 55-liter size, it also features a heavy-duty waist belt to provide added stability and reduce fatigue.

 Award: BEST FOR COLD WEATHER

 WHY WE LIKE IT: A convertible bag that can switch from crossbody to backpack and is available in five capacities from five to 40 liters makes this the best dry bag for travel.

 Many dry bags are notorious for not working as well when the weather turns cold.
 Specifically, common complaints are that the material becomes stiff or cracks in the cold.
 The Marchway Floating Waterproof Dry Bag is the best dry bag for travel because it’s specifically designed to maintain its structural integrity in cold weather.
 While it’s protecting your gear from dirt, mud, and snow, the exterior material won’t crack or go stiff.